 The Fox River presents a number of varied paddling experiences for different skill levels.
 As the river enters Kendall County below Montgomery, it becomes a large, quiet, and scenic river flowing mostly through farmland.

 The Kankakee River was designated as a National Water Trail in June 2016 for its entire length, starting at its origin in Indiana, all the way to its confluence with the Des Plaines River in Illinois.
 Where the Kankakee and Des Plaines Rivers meet, the river becomes the Illinois River.

 The Kishwaukee is a beautiful river that offers some of the highest quality aquatic habitat in northeast Illinois.
 The river is home to over 1,000 species of plants, 59 species of fish, and 28 endangered species.

 Paddling on Lake Michigan is recommended only for paddlers with proper boats (sea kayak), equipment, and skills appropriate to the water and weather conditions.
 Paddling with a group or experienced partner is strongly recommended.

-The Nippersink Creek, a twenty-three-mile long creek with a 138 square mile watershed, is a major tributary of the Fox River and a safe stream for paddlers of all abilities.
+The Nippersink Creek is an incredibly enjoyable trip and a safe stream for paddlers of all abilities.
 Paddling the Nippersink is among the best ways to experience the landscapes of Hackmatack National Wildlife Refuge.